End of Fashion: 2010–2016: Holiday Trip of a Lifetime and hiatus

 End of Fashion's third studio album Holiday Trip of a Lifetime was released on 4 May 2012.
 The album was independently produced and released, with the band writing the album over the period of one year.

 However, the band members parted ways following the album's release, and Burford's focus shifted towards acting and solo music work.
 In January 2014 Burford identified Triple J as the primary reason for the band's demise, explaining: "'The question becomes, when your entire fan base is tied up in a radio station and that station decides to no longer broadcast your output or even barely acknowledge your existence, where do you go from there?'"
 Burford's perspective, initially published in a Facebook post, followed criticism of the radio station from other musicians and an article published by the Age newspaper, in which the journalist addressed the issue of whether Triple J has led to the "homogenisation of Australian music".
 In an interview in 2013, Burford stated that the band hadn't broken up but was in hiatus: "We've never had the chat where we have said 'Let's call it a day'.
 It's just that everybody has fallen into other rhythms of life."

-2016–present: Reunification
+2016–present: Reunions

 The band briefly reunited in 2016 before entering a second hiatus period.
 The shows saw Burford assemble a new line-up of the group: bassist Adam Jackson, drummer Nathan Sproule, and lead guitarist Julian Dudman.
 The latter was also part of The Sleepy Jackson alongside Burford, and his brother Jonathon was also a former member of End of Fashion.
 This same line-up made their return with a pair of hometown shows in July 2019.
 Later that year, the band issued their self-titled LP on vinyl for the first time ever.

 Around this time, Burford confirmed that new music was on the way.
 This was confirmed in August 2020, when the band released a new single entitled "BreakThru", and their newest single "Ruby Lips" a year later in August 2021.
-End of Fashion is due to release more music throughout 2022.